 The provider bills Medicaid - even if the QMB Beneficiary does not also have Medicaid.
 Medicaid is required to pay the provider for all Medicare Part A and B cost-sharing charges, even if the service is normally not covered by Medicaid (ie, chiropractic, podiatry and clinical social work care).
 Whatever reimbursement Medicaid pays the provider constitutes by law payment in full, and the provider cannot bill the beneficiary for any difference remaining.
 42 U.S.C. § 1396a(n)(3)(A), NYS DOH 2000-ADM-7

-See CMS Medicare Learning Network (MLN) Article: “Medicaid Coverage of Medicare Beneficiaries (Dual Eligibles): At a Glance"
+See CMS Medicare Learning Network (MLN) Article: “Medicaid Coverage of Medicare Beneficiaries (Dual Eligibles): At a Glance" and

 If the QMB beneficiary is in a Medicare Advantage plan -